mobLee-arquivo/Describe/README.md

 view's properties and layout there.

 Immutable content like most buttons labels, icons and some texts can be configured by the view.
-Contents that depends on what is being shown should be set by the view controller.
+Contents that depend on what is being shown should be set by the view controller.

 This is how a simple view controller and it's view should be: